-Chauvin pleads guilty to federal charges in Floyd’s death - NewsBreak
+Chauvin Pleads Guilty to Federal Charges in Floyd’s Death - NewsBreak

 Chauvin appeared in person Wednesday for the change of plea hearing and wore an orange short-sleeved prison shirt.

 Three other former officers — Thomas Lane, J. Kueng and Tou Thao — were indicted on federal charges alongside Chauvin earlier this year.
-They are still on course for trial early next year on those charges, with a state trial still to come.‘Sheriff on the Shelf’: Grady Judd dolls now for sale to help raise money for charity
+They are still on course for trial early next year on those charges, with a state trial still to come.

 Floyd’s arrest and death, which a bystander captured on cellphone video, sparked mass protests nationwide calling for an end to racial inequality and police mistreatment of Black people.